basilicom/multi-domain-bundle/README.md

 ### Limitations

-* has not been tested much
-* includes debug-code
-* includes obsolete code
+* use at own risk, intensive testing suggested!
+* needs more cleanup